9 Quick Tips to Stretch Thanksgiving Dinner

 Add starter foods to the menu for a great way to ease into the meal, and fill guests up a little before they get to the main event.

-Do you have a pumpkin that’s helping to create a fall atmosphere somewhere in or outside the house?
+Do you have pumpkins or other winter squash creating a fall atmosphere in or outside the house?

-This fresh treasure can be turned into delicious roasted pumpkin seeds, pumpkin soup, and pumpkin hummus, three seasonal treats to boost the menu.
+Turn this fresh treasure into delicious roasted pumpkin seeds, pumpkin soup, and pumpkin hummus, three seasonal treats to boost the menu.

-Raid your cupboards for snacks like nuts, dried fruits, olives, pickles, and crackers.
+Raid your pantry for other nibbles like nuts, dried fruits, olives, pickles, and crackers.

 3. Ways with Wine

-If you’re like me, and not a regular drinker, you may find yourself short of wine when the guest list expands.
+If you’re like me and not a regular drinker, you may be short of wine when the guest list grows.

-Chances are a guest will bring wine, but just in case, consider making a pitcher or two of spritzers, sangria, or punch to extend your supply.
-If possible, provide small glasses rather than large wine goblets.
+Chances are at least one guest will bring wine or champagne as an appreciative gift to the host, but consider making a pitcher or two of spritzers, sangria, or punch to extend your supply.

 4. Total the Turkey

-If you need to stretch your gravy, add chicken, turkey, or vegetable broth, season to taste, and thicken with cornstarch as needed.
+If you need to stretch your gravy, add chicken, turkey, or vegetable broth, season to taste, and thicken with cornstarch.

 Uh oh.
 What if all you have is a turkey breast?